{ cart.item_count }

 Where’s the proof?

 Good question!
-There have been a number of studies published that examine the link between the pelvic floor (and more specifically, strengthening of the pelvic floor muscles) and sex.
+There have been a number of studies published that examine the link between the pelvic floor and sex.
 Here are a few interesting ones, with their conclusions:

 Overall sexual function: